lake-wg/authz/draft-selander-ace-ake-authz.md

 The data exchanged betweeen U and W is carried between U and V in EAD_1 and EAD_2 ({{U-V}}), and between V and W in Voucher Request/Response ({{V-W}}).

-### Voucher_Info
+### Voucher Info

-The external authorization data EAD_1 of EDHOC message_1 includes Voucher_Info which is information for V and information pase, which is the following CBOR sequence:
+The external authorization data EAD_1 of EDHOC message_1 includes Voucher Info, which is the following CBOR sequence:

 ~~~~~~~~~~~
 Voucher_Info = (